George Sinclair, 5th Earl of Caithness: Clan feuds

 According to Sir Robert Gordon (who himself was a son of Alexander Gordon, 12th Earl of Sutherland) in 1590, George, Earl of Caithness having been at feud for a few years with Alexander Gordon, 12th Earl of Sutherland, invaded Sutherland but was defeated at the Battle of Clynetradwell.
 However, according to early 20th century historian Angus Mackay, Donald Balloch Mackay, half brother of Huistean Du Mackay, 13th of Strathnaver, saved the situation for the Earl of Caithness, and even the Gordon account states that Donald Balloch Mackay played the part of a good commander, having supported the Earl of Caithness and having been on the opposing side of the feud to his half-brother, Huistean who supported the Earl of Sutherland.
 Losses on each side were about equal.

 The English ambassador Robert Bowes wrote in January 1592 that the Earl of Caithness had recently captured and hanged the eldest sons of Lachlan Mor Mackintosh and Angus Williams, with eight of their companions.
 It was thought that the Earl of Huntly was party to this action.

 In 1601, there was a stand-off at Bengrime between the armies of the Earl of Caithness and the Earl of Sutherland.
 The Earl of Caithness sent messengers to the Earl of Sutherland offering peaceful proposals but these were refused and he was advised to stay where he was until the next day when he would be assured of battle.
-The Caithness men then fled and the Earl of Sutherland’s army advanced with the Mackays on the right, the Munros and MacLeods on the left and the Sutherlands in the centre.
+The Caithness men then fled and the Earl of Sutherland's army advanced with the Mackays on the right, the Munros and MacLeods on the left and the Sutherlands in the centre.
 The Earl of Sutherland's vanguard was led by Patrick Gordon and Donald Mackay.
-On reaching the Earl of Caithness’s camp they found that their enemy had fled.
+On reaching the Earl of Caithness's camp they found that their enemy had fled.

 Charters

 George Sinclair, 5th Earl of Caithness received charters from the Crown on 17 December 1591, 18 June 1606, 3 November 1612 and 9 June 1615.
 He resigned the earldom of Caithness on 3 April 1592, with the consent of his wife, Jean Gordon, Countess of Caithness, into the hands of James VI of Scotland.
 A charter was then granted to William Sinclair, his eldest son and heir, and also to his male heirs, under reservation of life rent and his wife's terce.

 He was Sheriff of Caithness.
 This led to a dispute with George Keith, 5th Earl Marischal in 1610 because his tenants in Caithness were not subject to the Sheriff's jurisdiction.
-After a law suit from George Sinclair of Dunbeath, Marischal sold his Caithness lands to the earl.
+After a lawsuit from George Sinclair of Dunbeath, Marischal sold his Caithness lands to the earl.